 Uniformed officers are often the first point of contact a citizen has with a law enforcement agency and are the most visible representatives of local government.
 Police officers have to be well versed in many diverse disciplines in policing, as it is often their initial actions on a scene that can determine the outcome of any criminal case.

-Our officers are organized into three squads, each under the command of one of the patrol team leaders, Corporal Jeremy Jones ("Bravo Team") Sergeant Bill Farina ("Charlie Team"), or Sergeant Ben Sambrano ("Delta Team").
+Our officers are organized into three squads, each under the command of one of the patrol team leaders: Sergeant Brad Edwards ("Bravo Team") Corporal James Paris ("Charlie Team"), or Sergeant Ben Sambrano ("Delta Team").
 Senior patrol officers serve as shift supervisors when a squad's leader is off-duty.
 An on call command staff officer is also available 24 hours a day, providing an extra resource for the officers when they encounter more serious or unique calls.

 Uniform Patrol includes several specialized units, such as the Canine Unit, Traffic Safety Team, and the School Resource Officer.
 The entire Patrol Division is under the direction and training of Captain Randy Fisher.